 Classical elliptic modular forms, which are holomorphic functions on the complex upper half plane with certain transformation properties, can be generalized in various directions.
 One such generalization is the theory of Siegel modular forms, which includes the elliptic case as the degree one case.
 General references for Siegel modular forms are [17] and [43].
 Just as in the elliptic case, Siegel modular forms come with a weight and a level.
 Parts of the theory generalize to the Siegel case in a straightforward way.
 For example, the space of Siegel modular forms of fixed weight and level is finite-dimensional.
 Siegel modular forms have Fourier expansions similar to that of elliptic modular forms.
-Also, there is a theory of Hecke operators, hence a notion of eigenform, and each Siegel modular form is a linear combination of eigenforms.
-The most interesting Siegel modular forms are the cusp forms, characterized by the vanishing of certain Fourier coefficients.
+Also, there is a theory of Hecke operators, hence a notion of eigenform, and each Siegel modular forms are the cusp forms, characterized by the vanishing of certain Fourier coefficients.

 Beyond the elliptic case, much work has concentrated on Siegel modular forms of degree two.
-For example, Igusa wrote two famous papers [36] and [37] in the 1960's, where he determined the structure of the ring of Siegel modular forms of degree two with respect to the full modular group $\operatorname{Sp}4(\mathbb{Z})$ (in analogy to the statement that the ring of modular forms with respect to $\operatorname{SL}2(\mathbb{Z})$ is generated by the algebraically independent Eisenstein series of weight 4 and weight 6).
-Another milestone came about a decade later, when Andrianov [1] associated a degree-4 Euler product $L(s, F, \operatorname{spin})$ , now known as the spin L-function, to a Siegel modular form F with respect to $\operatorname{Sp}4(\mathbb{Z})$ (assumed to be an eigenform for all Hecke operators) and proved its basic analytic properties: meromorphic continuation, functional equation, and control over the possible poles.
+For example, Igusa wrote two famous papers [36] and [37] in the 1960's, where he determined the structure of the ring of Siegel modular forms of degree two with respect to the full modular group $\text{Sp}4(\mathbb{Z})$ (in analogy to the statement that the ring of modular forms with respect to $\text{SL}2(\mathbb{Z})$ is generated by the algebraically independent Eisenstein series of weight 4 and weight 6).
+Another milestone came about a decade later, when Andrianov [1] associated a degree-4 Euler product L(s, F, spin), now known as the spin L-function, to a Siegel modular form F with respect to $\text{Sp}4(\mathbb{Z})$ (assumed to be an eigenform for all Hecke operators) and proved its basic analytic properties: meromorphic continuation, functional equation, and control over the possible poles.

 A few years after this, Saito and Kurokawa [49] independently discovered the existence of degree two Siegel modular forms that violated the naive generalization of the Ramanujan conjecture: the statement that the roots of the Hecke polynomials in the denominator of the spin L-function of cusp forms have absolute value 1.
-In a series of papers [55], [56], [57], [2], [91] Maass, Andrianov and Zagier showed that such Siegel modular forms are precisely those that "come from" elliptic modular forms.
-More precisely, there is a construction, now known as the Saito-Kurokawa lifting, which associates to an elliptic eigenform f for $SL_2(\mathbb{Z})$ a Siegel eigenform F for $Sp_4(\mathbb{Z})$ , such that the spin L-function of F is the product of the Hecke L-function of f times two zeta factors.
-More
+In a series of papers [55], [56], [57], [2], [91] Maass, Andrianov and Zagier showed that such Siegel modular forms are precisely those that "come from" elliptic modular forms.1 More precisely, there is a construction, now known as the Saito-Kurokawa lifting, which associates to an elliptic eigenform f for $SL_2(\mathbb{Z})$ a Siegel eigenform F for $Sp_4(\mathbb{Z})$, such that the spin L-function of F is the product of the Hecke L-function of f times two zeta factors.
+More precisely, with appropriate normalization and disregarding archimedean factors,

-&lt;sup>2There exist cuspidal automorphic representations of $\text{Sp}4(\mathbb{A})$ (and of $\text{GSp}4(\mathbb{A})$ ) which violate the Ramanujan conjecture but are not lifts from elliptic modular forms, such as the examples constructed by Howe and Piatetski-Shapiro [34].
-Such representations, however, cannot arise from holomorphic Siegel modular forms (of any level) with weight k > 2; see Corollary 4.5 of [67].
+1There exist cuspidal automorphic representations of $\text{Sp}4(\mathbb{A})$ (and of $\text{GSp}4(\mathbb{A})$) which violate the Ramanujan conjecture but are not lifts from elliptic modular forms, such as the examples